Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--noLastRun</b>     ... do not obtain time of the last run of Zaloha by running
                     FIND on file 999 in Zaloha metadata directory.
-                    This makes Zaloha state-less, which might be a desired property in certain situations.
-However, it sacrifices features based on the last run of Zaloha: <b>REV.NEW</b> and distinction of operations on files newer than the last run of Zaloha (e.g. distinction between <b>UPDATE.!</b> and <b>UPDATE</b>).
+                    This makes Zaloha state-less, which might be a desired property in certain situations, e.g. if you do not want to keep the Zaloha metadata directory.
+However, this sacrifices features based on the last run of Zaloha: <b>REV.NEW</b> and distinction of operations on files newer than the last run of Zaloha (e.g. distinction between <b>UPDATE.!</b> and <b>UPDATE</b>).